AVSLab/basilisk/docs_sphinx/source/Install/installOnMacOS.rst

 1. Install `HomeBrew <http://brew.sh>`__ using a Terminal window and pasting the install script from the HomeBrew web site.

-   -  *Note:* that this must be done within a ``bash`` terminal window.
+   ..
+Note:: This must be done within a ``bash`` terminal window.
 The type of terminal emulation is shown on the top of the terminal window.
 If you are running another terminal type, type ``bash`` to engage the Bash terminal environment.
 This is just required to install HomeBrew.
 Once it is installed, you can run all other commands from any terminal type.

 2. Install the SWIG version 3 package.
 The newer SWIG version 4 is not currently compatible with Basilisk.